A Digital Twin of Evaporative Thermo-Fluidic Process in Fixation Unit of DoD Inkjet Printers: Modeling the Thermo-Fluidic Process in Fixation

 The corresponding boundary conditions for all the temperature states are given by

-The boundary conditions for the moisture states are given by The moisture content in printed paper is lost through evaporation.
-The mass flux of the evaporation is a function of paper temperature and moisture and is given by the static non-linear function $\Delta_1(p(t))$.
-The enthalpy of evaporation is also a function of the paper temperature and is given by the non-linear function $\Delta_2(p(t))$.
+The boundary conditions for the moisture states are given by The moisture content in the printed paper disappears through evaporation in the fixation process.
+The mass flux of this evaporation depends on both the local paper temperature and moisture content and is captured by the static nonlinear function $\Delta_{1}(p(t))$.
+Likewise, the associated enthalpy of evaporation depends on the temperature and is represented by the nonlinear term $\Delta_{2}(p(t))$.
+Although the linear diffusion operators for temperature and moisture are block-diagonal, these nonlinear boundary terms introduce the necessary thermo–fluidic coupling.
+Temperature influences moisture loss through $\Delta_{1}$, and the resulting latent heat effects feed back into the heat equation through $\Delta_{2}$.
+Introducing coupling directly into the diffusion matrix would require non-diagonal coefficients with units inconsistent with $m^{2}/s$, rendering such a formulation physically incorrect.
+Modeling the interaction through $\Delta_{1}$ and $\Delta_{2}$ therefore yields a dimensionally consistent and physically accurate representation of the coupled heat–moisture dynamics.

+Based on this coupled thermo–fluidic model, the proposed digital twin reconstructs the missing temperature and moisture profiles inside the paper.
+The diffusion dynamics propagate the available thermal information across the paper thickness, enabling the internal temperature distribution to be inferred even though it cannot be directly measured during fixation.
+This reconstructed temperature field is then used in the evaporation relations $\Delta_{1}$ and $\Delta_{2}$ to compute the local moisture loss and the associated latent-heat exchange, resulting in the full spatio-temporal moisture evolution.
+In this way, the digital twin provides the complete temperature and moisture fields that are otherwise unobservable, effectively functioning as a virtual sensing framework.
 This is represented by the Linear Fractional Representation (LFR).
-The exact $\Delta_1(p(t))$ and $\Delta_2(p(t))$ function are not mentioned as it is an intellectual property of Canon Production Printing.
+The exact $\Delta_1(p(t))$ and $\Delta_2(p(t))$ functions are not mentioned as it is an intellectual property of Canon Production Printing.